jgscott/ECO395M/syllabus.md

 The prerequisites are the Statistics and Probability course and the Econometrics course in the Econ master's program.

+## Lectures

+Lectures will take place online, via Zoom, at the regularly scheduled time of 11 AM US Central time on Mondays and Wednesdays.
+Join live and/or watch recordings of prior lectures via the Zoom tab on our course's Canvas page.

+## Exercises

+I will post the exercises [here](exercises/).

 ## Software

+Please install the following free pieces of software on your own machine:
-- Statistical computing: [R](http://www.r-project.org), which we will use via [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).
+- Statistical computing: [R](http://www.r-project.org) and [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both R and RStudio installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).
-- Other software: please [install Git and create a GitHub account](https://help.github.com/articles/set-up-git/).
+- Other software: please [install Git and create a GitHub account](https://help.github.com/articles/set-up-git/), if you don't already have one.
 You will use GitHub for version control and to submit your assignments.

 ## Readings

 The course readings involve a compilation of free, high-quality sources available online.

-* _ISL_: Selections from _An Introduction to Statistical Learning_ by James, Witten, Hastie, and Tibshirani.
+- _ISL_: Selections from _An Introduction to Statistical Learning_ by James, Witten, Hastie, and Tibshirani.
 The book is [freely available here](http://www-bcf.usc.edu/~gareth/ISL/).
 I'll refer to it as "ISL" in the course outline.
 We will pretty much move beginning to end through this book, in order.
-* _Elements_: selections from [_Elements of Statistical Learning_](http://statweb.stanford.edu/~tibs/ElemStatLearn/), by Hastie, Tibshirani, and Friedman.
+- _Elements_: selections from [_Elements of Statistical Learning_](http://statweb.stanford.edu/~tibs/ElemStatLearn/), by Hastie, Tibshirani, and Friedman.
 A standard reference on data mining from a more statistical perspective.
 Referrered to as "Elements" in the course outline.
 This is a more advanced treatment of much of the material in ISL, and I will highlight selections from this book as optional, supplemental reading.
-* _Shalizi_: selections from [Advanced Data Analysis from an Elementary Point of View](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf), by Cosma Shalizi.
+- _Shalizi_: selections from [Advanced Data Analysis from an Elementary Point of View](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf), by Cosma Shalizi.
 Another textbook whose author has kindly posted a free version on the web.
 Referred to as "Shalizi" in the course outline.
 As with "Elements," I will highlight selections from this book as optional, supplemental reading.

 ## Outline of topics